stripe2933/vk-deferred/README.md

 ### Build Steps

 > [!TIP]
-> This project uses GitHub Runner to ensure build compatibility on both Linux and Windows, with dependency management handled by vcpkg.
+> This project uses GitHub Runner to ensure build compatibility on Windows (with MSVC), macOS and Linux (with Clang).
 You can check the workflow files in the [.github/workflows](.github/workflows) folder.

 This project, along with its dependency `vku`, supports vcpkg for dependency management.
 Follow these steps to build the project: